PowerPoint Presentation for Zimmer's Photography Class

 Walter Iooss

-- world renowned sports photographer; worked for Sports Illustrated for many years
+- a world renowned sports photographer that worked for Sports Illustrated for many years

 William Klein - New York street photography in the mid-fifties